-Returning to the accounts, I believe they are pretty self-explanatory, but if you have any questions perhaps you could ask them now.”
+I believe the accounts are pretty self explanatory, but if you have any questions perhaps you could ask them

 iv) The Membership Secretary reported:

-Nominally the total membership stands at 245 but only 206 have paid a subscription so far this year.
+Nominally the total membership stands at 224 but only 160 have paid so far this year.
 More are expected to pay following the reminder in the next “Sparks”.

 v) The PRO reported :